 As soon as this is booked, you will feel that your vacation to Sayulita is FOR REAL and you can start doing the next steps.

 Please do not book tours and activities in Sayulita unless you have a flight.
-Airlines in the US are always changing schedules or canceling flights to Puerto Vallarta so you need to make sure this is secured before doing anything else.
+Airlines in the US are always changing schedules or canceling flights to Puerto Vallarta, so you need to ensure this is secured before doing anything else.

 Airbnb is still the platform that has many listings in Sayulita.
-I stopped supporting them in 2021 because I’ve seen how the local community (including me) has suffered in terms of renting apartments in Sayulita.
+I stopped supporting them in 2021 because I’ve seen how the local community (including me) has suffered regarding renting apartments in Sayulita.